Q70 (New York City bus): Queens bus redesign

 In December 2019, the MTA released a draft redesign of the Queens bus network.
 The redesign was delayed due to the COVID-19 pandemic, and the original draft plan was dropped due to negative feedback for other routes.
 A revised plan was released in March 2022.
 The Q70 was the only route for which no modifications were made to the 2019 routing (the plan did not reflect the 2020 rerouting on Woodside Avenue).
 A final Queens bus redesign plan was released in December 2023.
 In the final bus redesign, the Q70's schedule and routing from 2020 was left unchanged; the westbound routing on Woodside Avenue was preserved.
 Nothing was changed under the addendums to the final plan either.
 On January 29, 2025, the current plan was approved by the MTA Board, and the Queens Bus Redesign went into effect in two different phases during Summer 2025.

 Ridership

 In 2014, the first full year of operation, the Q70 served 1,185,485 passengers.
 By 2018, the Q70 had 1,704,485 passengers.
 This amounted to an average of 5,090 riders per weekday and an average of 7,280 riders per weekend.
 In 2022, the average weekday ridership of the Q70 Select Bus Service was 1,016.
-After the Q70 became fare-free in 2023, the MTA stopped counting ridership figures, since these figures are derived from the number of fare-paying passengers.
+After the Q70 became fare-free, the MTA stopped counting ridership figures, since these figures are derived from the number of fare-paying passengers.
+By 2026, daily ridership was reported as 9,000.